Starting a New Recipe

 - Test Kitchen - Toggle this on to mark the recipe as "in development."
 It will appear in the Test Kitchen category on your home screen rather than the regular categories.

-- Select from your photo library.
+- Select a photo from your photo library.

 Videos have a maximum file size of 50 MB.